nicoboyce/ds/nico.md

 Nico has been hacking and building software since the mid nineties, starting out with a scavenged Zenith SupersPort and a Nokia 2110.
 An early project was porting an ELIZA implementation, found on an old 5¼" floppy, over to TI Basic.
 Find another Zendesk engineer with over 25 years experience building chatbots!

 He studied photonics at the University of Southampton before taking a hard left with his career and working in the world of bars and restaurants for a decade.
+Now he operates Deltastring and also is the author and maintainer of the [Zendesk Cookbook](https://deltastring.com/2024/07/29/well-read/).

 ![Nico Boyce, founder of Deltastring Ltd.](/public/img/nicooo.jpeg) *Nico Boyce, Zendesk expert*